dafny-lang/dafny/docs/HowToFAQ/FAQLambdaSpecifications.md

 Dafny complains about the array index and an insufficient reads clause in the lambda function.
 Both of these need specifications, but where are they to be written.

-The specifications in a lamda function expression are written after the formal aarguments but before the `=>`.
+The specifications in a lambda function expression are written after the formal arguments but before the `=>`.

 The array index problem is solved by a `requires` clause that limits the range of the index::